Why should you think about changing course towards a product-led growth strategy?

 There will be a huge emphasis on behavioral analysis as this develops.
 We'll see AI being layered on top of those datasets.
 As more companies shift towards predicting customer actions, the ones that will win big will provide the best experience along the conversion funnel.Ryan Nutley, Director of Sales Engineering at Datadog.

-Ryan predicts a much more holistic product-led strategy approach will be the norm in the next 10 years.
+Ryan predicts a more holistic product-led strategy approach will be the norm in the next ten years.

 "Smart scoring algorithms will consider every customer touchpoint; support tickets, visiting documentation pages, webinar attendance, chatbot interactions, product feature usage, etc., and auto-convert customers through conversion funnels.
 Only the most qualified leads will be brought back to revenue-focused teams."

 How does PLG compare to other SaaS growth models?